Cariboo. Photo Blake Jorgenson

 When a French Canadian fur trader dropped his axe into a remote Cariboo Lake while ice fishing, he most likely never would have suspected that he was making history.
 The name Lac La Hache translated into English means” Lake of the Axe” and has remained the name to represent this beautiful lakeshore destination.

 This area is rich in tales of fur traders, gold seekers and cattle ranchers.
 By the 1860s, gold fever was running high, as miners searched for the jackpot first near Likely, and later at Barkerville.
-With teams of horses, mules and oxen, the fortune-seekers plodded north along the Cariboo Wagon Road skirting the eastern shores of the lake.
+With teams of horses, mules and oxen, the fortune-seekers plodded north along the Cariboo Waggon Road skirting the eastern shores of the lake.

 Both the Shuswap and Chilcotin First Nations inhabited the area.
 Long before the lure of wealth brought the fur traders west, the Shuswap Indians established pit houses near the present day village of Lac La Hache.
 The Chilcotins named the lake Kumatakwa, meaning Chief or Queen of the waters.

 The small, friendly community of Lac La Hache describes itself as the “Longest Town in the Cariboo”.
 Highway 97 skirts the entire 18-kilometre shoreline of this beautiful lake in its rolling Fraser Plateau setting.